jDenyes/SquadEloTracker/DiscordBot/README.md

     - resetElo

-    - updateChannel, with updated MMR when a game has ended }
+    - updateChannel, with updated MMR when a game has ended m }